 If you have welcomed a puppy into your family during lockdown, plan head for how a return to work and the school run will impact on their routine.
 Think about how you will keep on top of your puppy’s toilet training, and make time for bonding and play.

 Puppy training and socialisation

 It has been harder than usual over the last 12 months to socialise and train puppies.
 However, several dog trainers have come up with some great ways to help you socialise your puppy and introduce them to different sounds, smells and objects at home and in the garden.

 - Here’s a puppy socialisation training video made by clinical animal behaviourist and founder of Lead With Lauren, Lauren Watts.

 - Introduce your puppy to different sounds that they are likely to experience, both in and outside of the home, with the help of this sound therapy programme for dogs.

-Training is also an important part of your puppy’s early years development, so you shouldn’t delay signing your puppy up for puppy training classes.
-The good news is that lots of dog trainers are running virtual puppy training classes, which you can join from home.
-Some have also resumed face-to-face classes with smaller numbers of attendees.
+Training is an important part of your puppy’s early years development, so you shouldn’t delay signing your puppy up for puppy school.
+As the UK moves out of lockdown, in-person puppy training classes are likely to resume; but in the meantime many dog trainers are running virtual puppy training classes, which you can join from home.

 How to find a good dog trainer